Barbaras Timeline

 • Marries 24 Jun 1882

-Louisa (Reichert) Memminger Schmidt
+Louisa (Reichert) Schmidt

 Milwaukee Emilie Kosack Doerschlag

-Initial Wilke Emigrations
+Wilke Emigrations

-Hermann Wilke (tba) (22)
+Emigration Hermann Wilke (22)

 • Earned money which he sent to his sister, Bertha, to come over.